exercism/problem-specifications/STYLE-GUIDE.md

 All units of measurement must be [SI](https://en.wikipedia.org/wiki/International_System_of_Units) or [SI-derived](https://en.wikipedia.org/wiki/SI_derived_unit) units.

 ### Abbreviations, acronyms and initialisms

-> All abbreviations, acronyms and initialisms should be defined.
-> - If the unabbreviated term is clear, always include the full wording at first use (e.g. "Domain-specific language (DSL)");
-> - If the term needs more explaination to be clear to someone unfamiliar, explain it: (e.g. "The four basic types of SQL commands are Create, Read, Update, Delete.
-The initials of these come together to form the word CRUD.");
+Abbreviations, acronyms and initialisms are often more difficult to understand than other phrasing options, and can alienate people trying to learn.

+Many abbreviations are jargon.
+Avoid jargon where possible by using alternative language.
+Don't use abbreviations unless either:
+- The abbreviated term is better known than the unabbreviated term
+- The text will be excessively verbose without abbreviation

+When using abbreviations always explain what the term means on its first use.
+This will often, but not always, include expanding the abbreviation.
+It will rarely be sufficient to only expand the abbreviation.

+Here are some example rules:
+- Prefer "if I recall correctly" to "IIRC"
+- Prefer "as far as I know" to "AFAIK"
+- Prefer "queue" to "FIFO" and "stack" to "FILO"
+- Instead of describing an interface as "RESTful", describe it's specific properties
+- If you must use CRUD, explain that it stands for Create, Read, Update, Delete and that these are the basic SQL actions

+An some examples of good usage:
+- "HyperText Markup Language (HTML) is the language used to describe document structure and content on the web" _(expanded and explained)_
-> - If explaining the acryonm adds no tangible value to the student, simply introduce the acryonm as if it were a "proper noun" (e.g. "People's inherit DNA, a set of chemical instructions that influence how their bodies are constructed")
+- "DNA, a set of chemical instructions that influence how our bodies are constructed" _(DNA is not expanded because "deoxyribonucleic acid" is unlikely to help explain what DNA is to our audience)_
+- "NASA, the United States' space agency, launched the Mariner 2 space probe in..." _(NASA is not expanded because the "National Aerospace and Space Administration" is much better known by its acronym than by its expanded name)_
+- "The Department of Motor Vehicles (DMV) is filled with sloths.
+That's why everything takes forever at the DMV" _(Define DMV the first time it is used)_

 ## Choice of words

-### Mathematical and esoteric terms.
+### Mathematical and jargon terms.

 In any place that mathematical terms are used they should be explained or substituted out for terms that require less domain knowledge.